 We all have trade-ins that we pull parts from when needed and then try to pull that same part again just to discover it's already gone.
 Then the debate becomes whether to replace that part and still try to refurbish the unit or just strip it.

 The report identifies which parts would be most useful to harvest from a given carcass.
 A run-on-demand SSRS Report, enter the make(s) and model(s) and the report will look at trends in parts usage, clicks-on contract, existing inventory levels (of standard and green parts) and cost of parts when ordered to prioritize and give enough detail for your parts harvester to make education decisions on what's worth digging out and what is not.
 For retired equipment from your fleet, it will also consider age of part in days and clicks since it was last replaced on that equipment.
-Requires analytics and assumes a fair amount of parts usage history for that model in question for best results.
+Assumes a fair amount of parts usage history for that model in question for best results.

 The highlighted ShipOut ITT filters are available so you can exclude your ITT ShipOut equipment from usage consideration.
 Use any one or a combination of these filters to identify depending on how you have your ITT equipment identified.
 Please THIS POST on suggested Best Practice for setting/identifying these devices in eAuto.
 Parts Harvest report will populate these ITT filters based on your ID945 variable settings.
 We highly recommend using SSRS Report ID945 for tracking these devices.
 The set up of this equipment and use of this report will impact this and future SSRS Reports currently in development.